myspc-development/art-test/docs/ArtPulse_Codex_Next_Steps_Checklist.md

 - [x] Document each widget component (`.md` or JSDoc)
 - [x] Include usage examples, props, data format, REST endpoints
-- [x] Update `README.md` and `Widget Editor Guide` with new capabilities
+- [x] Update `README.md` and `Widget Editor Guide` with new capabilities For more information on widgets see [Widget Registry Reference](widgets/widget-registry-reference.md) and [Widget Specification](widgets/widget-specification.md).
+Analytics guidelines live in the [Admin & Analytics Codex](guides/developer/admin-analytics-codex.md).